neuromore/Doc/neuromoreStudio/Nodes.md

 |-----------|-------------|
 | OSC address | The OSC address that is listened to.
 The node will always output the last received float value. |
 | Sample rate | Sample rate of the incoming data.
 Possible values are in the range *128.00* .. *128.00*.The default value is *128.00*. |
-Sample rate of the incoming data.
-Possible values are in the range *128.00* .. *128.00*.The default value is *128.00*.

 ## Session Time
 ![Session Time Node Icon](../neuromoreStudio/Images/Nodes/Icons/36de4c1e-bb6b-11e4-8dfc-aa07a5b093db.png)